Top 10 Animals with the Best Musicality

 They can switch sides of their syrinx so they sweep through more notes than are on a piano keyboard in just a second.

-Humans are technically animals, but not all of them have the ability to sing good I think.
-They're also not exactly wild animals as you can read in the bio.
+Humans are technically animals, but not all of them have the ability to sing well, I think.
+They're also not exactly wild animals, as you can read in the bio.

-It really looks like it can sing on the pic.
+It really looks like it can sing in the picture.